Vonng/pigsty/docs/PARAM.md

 default values: `1048576`, which will tolerate at most 1MiB data loss during failover.

-when the primary is down and all replicas are lagged, you have to make a tough choice to trade off between Availability and Consistency:
+when the primary is down and all replicas are lagged, you have to make a tough choice to **trade off between Availability and Consistency**:

 * Promote a replica to be the new primary and bring system back online ASAP, with the price of an acceptable data loss (e.g. less than 1MB).
 * Wait for the primary to come back (which may never be) or human intervention to avoid any data loss.